emanuelmfonseca/low-coverage-sfs/README.md

 - nseq: total number of samples for a given population
 - nsub: subsampled number of samples for a given population
 - sim_threshold: This method switches between analytic and simulation-based methods.
 Setting this threshold to 0 will always use simulations, while setting it to 1 will always use analytics.
 Values in between indicate that simulations will be employed for thresholds below that value.
-- inbreeding: should inbreeding be included?
-[True/False]
+- inbreeding (bool): If True, the model accounts for inbreeding; if False, it does not.
 ### Example

 #### Import necessary libraries